Zaita/Odin/docs/source/dsra_configuration.md

 e.g. The control “Multi-factor Authentication” may have a likelihood score of 11 and a penalty if 20 for “Information Disclosure”.
 If this control is implemented, it’d have a net effect of reducing the “Information Disclosure” likelihood rating by 31.
 If it is not implemented, the likelihood score is increased from it’s based value by 20.
 Security Components and Controls

-The Odin comes pre-configured with 1 security component named the "Baseline Control Set".
+Odin comes pre-configured with 1 security component named the "Baseline Control Set".
 This control set has ~60 controls that are pre-configured for the default DSRA setup.

 ### DSRA Object Hierarchy
 The DSRA has: